 MUS 501a, Analysis and Musicianship I 4 credits.
 NP.
 Introduction to analysis and musicianship in tonal and post-tonal contexts.
 To be followed by MUS 502.
 Enrollment by placement exam.
 Does not fulfill the Group A requirement.
 Seth Monahan

-MUS 502a,b, Analysis and Musicianship II 4 credits.
+MUS 502b, Analysis and Musicianship II 4 credits.
 NP.
 Intermediate analysis and musicianship in tonal and post-tonal contexts.
 Enrollment by placement exam.
 Does not fulfill the Group A requirement.
-Seth Monahan
+Stephanie Venturino, Seth Monahan

-MUS 603b, Advanced Musicianship, Score Reading and Analysis 4 credits.
+[MUS 603, Advanced Musicianship, Score Reading and Analysis 4 credits.
 NP.
 Group A. Looking to improve your musical memory, sharpen your aural processing, and hone your critical listening skills?
 Designed for students who have completed or have passed out of the Analysis and Musicianship core courses (MUS 500, 501, 502), this hands-on lab offers a space for students to develop comprehensive musicianship through individual and collaborative music-making.
 We focus on subjects rarely addressed in the musicianship classroom, including memorization, attentional focus, audiation, intonation, playing by ear, improvisation, timbre, blend, pulse, and aural analysis.
 Class sessions are highly interactive and centered on singing, playing, and creating music.
 Students are expected to engage in class activities using their voices and primary/secondary instruments—no keyboard experience necessary.
 Outside of class, students work on practice-based activities, which are performed live in class and during individual sessions with the instructor.
-They also devise a final project that connects musicianship skills to relevant repertoire; in-class presentations occur during the final weeks of the term.
 Prerequisite: Students must have completed or have passed out of MUS 502.
-Stephanie Venturino
+Not offered in 2024–2025]

 Composition

-MUS 555b, Composition for Performers 4 credits.
+[MUS 555, Composition for Performers 4 credits.
 NP.
 Group A. This class looks at music composition from various historical and philosophical perspectives, with an eye toward discovering models and ideas that allow us to write music for ourselves.
 With a special emphasis on the history of text setting, we write and play music for one another and critique it ourselves.
 All are welcome.
-David Lang
+Not offered in 2024–2025]

-MUS 620a, Orchestration for Performers and Conductors NP.
+[MUS 620, Orchestration for Performers and Conductors NP.
 4 credits.
 Group A. This course on the basics of orchestration is meant to introduce the performer and conductor to both the knowledge of instrumentation (the mechanics and use of individual orchestral instruments) and the general techniques of classical orchestration (through score study).
 We use Samuel Adler’s The Study of Orchestration as a primary text for the study of instrumentation, supplemented by having live players come in weekly to talk about the specifics of their instruments.
 In addition, we look at several traditional works from the repertory, including Mahler’s Symphony No. 5, Debussy’s La Mer, and Stravinsky’s Rite of Spring.
-There are weekly quizzes on the instruments and a final exam on the orchestrational techniques studied.
-Katherine Balch
+Not offered in 2024–2025]

 History and Analysis